vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step2.md

 We have to add `--address 0.0.0.0` to allow the port-forward to allow the Katacoda Proxy work with the forwarding.

+---

-After port-forwarding, select the `Argo CD` tab to open a browser window to the GUI. *You will need to Refresh/Try Again to reload the page*
+After port-forwarding, select the `Argo CD` tab above to open a browser window to the GUI. *You will need to Refresh/Try Again to reload the page*

-Or click the link https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com
+Or click the link https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com to open in a browser tab.

-You should be directed to a login page
+You should be directed to a login page.